A weekend in West Sussex, England

-This October I planned an impromptu visit to England to visit friends and explore the West Sussex area for a weekend.
-If you have been following me for a little bit you know I can’t pass up a deal and when EasyJet was having a £15 roundtrip airfare from Stuttgart to Gatwick (London) I had to jump on it.
-My daughter has friends who live in southern England so she flew along with me ~ sleep-overs sure have changed since I was a kid.
+This October I planned an impromptu visit to the U.K. to visit friends and explore for a weekend in West Sussex.
+If you follow me you will know I can’t pass up a deal and when EasyJet was having a £15 roundtrip airfare from Stuttgart to Gatwick (London) I had to jump on it.
+My daughter, Jessica has friends who live in southern England so she flew along with me ~ sleep-overs sure have changed since I was a kid.

 I had an opportunity to meet up with my friend Frances, who has done quite a bit of traveling with me in the last few years.
-Having just moved to England herself, she jumped at the chance to explore the West Sussex area a little bit more.
+She just moved to England herself, she jumped at the chance to explore for a weekend in West Sussex.
 It didn’t take a lot to convince her.
 We are travel twins separated by birth (both Alabama girls – one by birth, one by transplant.)

 We chose a lovely B&B guesthouse in Petworth, Kilsham Farm.
 Here we met B&B owners, Liz and Phil.
 Their warmth and hospitality made it feel like we were staying with long-lost friends for the weekend.
 Our room was exquisite with views of the sheep-filled pasture, chickens and roosters romping around the yard.

 We woke to fresh bread being made every morning and breakfast to order.
 My favorite was grilled mushrooms, scrambled eggs and a slab of bacon ~ YUM!
 Like real country bacon too.
 Expertly decorated, their B&B was flawless and our bedroom and bath were spacious and comfortable.

 Traveling the country road to the B&B made me homesick for my childhood home in northern New York.
 Passing farm after farm only to be met with small little hamlets (towns) with a few stores, pubs and restaurants all filled with locals.
 The pastoral tranquil oasis in this hidden treasure of England is absolutely worth sharing.